 To make matters even more complicated, some carriers deviate from the standard dividing factor of 6000 – often using 5000 instead.

 If just reading this article has made your head hurt, you’re unlikely to be relishing the prospect of calculating and comparing the different costing methods yourself.
-This is where a freight forwarder like John Good can make your life much easier.
+This is where a freight forwarder like Good Logistics can make your life much easier.
 Our customer service agents are experts in all things shipping and will be happy to calculate the cost of sending your cargo by a variety of different methods so that you can make an informed decision – without a headache – or a calculator!
+Contact our friendly team if you require assistance.